pengsun/ohnn/README.md

 SOM should have similar performance with BOW for natural word sequence.
 Also, due to implementation issue, SOW is much faster than BOW.
 Default true.
+`edgeVocabIndPad`: when `isStrictBow = true`, this field must be specified to indicate what vocabulary index is padded at both word-sequence edges.
+When `isStrictBow = false`, this field is ignored.

 ##Reference
 [1] Rie Johnson and Tong Zhang.
 Effective use of word order for text categorization with convolutional neural networks.
 NAACL-HLT 2015.